 Figure 2.
 2021 IBC Stucco WRB Provisions

 Figure 4.
-Example of a stucco application variation with foam sheathing WRB layer and a separate non-water absorbing (bond break) layer over the foam sheathing (NOTE: In “moist” and “marine” climates, a means of positive drainage is additionally required for all stucco applications per Section 2510.6.2 of Figure 3).
+Example of a stucco application variation with foam sheathing WRB layer and a separate non-water absorbing (bond break) layer over the foam sheathing.
+(NOTE: In “moist” and “marine” climates, a means of positive drainage is additionally required for all stucco applications per Section 2510.6.2 of Figure 2.)

 Second, the new code language provides additional enhancements that are required for use of stucco in the “moist” and “marine” climate zones (see Section 2510.6.2 in Figure 2 and Figure 3).
 There are two options for compliance: (1) use of a prescribed minimum 3/16-inch-thick drainage space to the exterior side of the water resistive barrier (behind the stucco) or (2) a space with a minimum drainage efficiency of 90% as measured in accordance with two commonly used ASTM standards.

-This provides a simple prescriptive solution and also performance-based solutions allowing use of proprietary drainage materials and methods such as grooved foam sheathing, drainage mats, or building wraps that provide adequate drainage space or drainage performance.
-This practice will help to mitigate moisture issues that have occurred behind stucco and adhered veneers (e.g., reservoir claddings) in moist regions of the U.S.
+In addition to a simple prescriptive solution, this new language allows for performance-based solutions that involve the use of proprietary drainage materials and methods, such as grooved foam sheathing, drainage mats, or building wraps that provide adequate drainage space or drainage performance.
+This practice will help to mitigate moisture issues that have occurred behind stucco and adhered veneers (i.e., reservoir claddings) in moist regions of the U.S.